mercadopago/sdk-dotnet/README.md

 ### Per-request configuration

-All of the clients methods accept an optional `RequestOptions` object.
-This is used to configure some options per-request, like the Access Token or custom headers.
+All methods that make API calls accept an optional `RequestOptions` object.
+This can be used to configure some special options of the request, such as changing credentials or custom headers.

 ```csharp
 using MercadoPago.Client;